dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

 end
 ```

-Since `Enumerable#find` might return a `nil`, `rejigger` will only be called when it returns a value.
-If it doesn't, the entire chain is halted and `rejigger_oldest_widget` returns `nil`.
+Since `Enumerable#find` might return a `nil`, it will only be followed by `rejigger` when it produces a value.
+When it doesn't, the computation stops at that point, and `rejigger_oldest_widget` returns `nil`.

 Conveniently, it works with anything that could be called as a method, no matter the receiver (even `nil`).
-Say you had the following:
+So, for example, say you had the following:

 ```ruby
 def ruffle_feathers(random_joe)